Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 2: Linear distance codes in ground space of local Hamiltonians

 Our strategy is to construct a code $C$ over $\mathbb{F}_{4}^{n}$ that has a guaranteed minimum distance and delete all codewords in it that have the forbidden substrings (01) and $(ab)$ to obtain a code $C'$.
 Then we let ${C} = \varphi^{-1}(C')$, which will be the strings that define the computational (product) basis states.

-The quantum code in the ground space of our Hamlitonian, $H_n$, with an interaction graph given by a line-graph may be called a subspace QLDPC codes.
 Here, we prove that there are quantum codes within $\ker(H_n)$ that have linear distance in $n$.
 We leverage on the existence of good binary codes.
 The relative distance of a code is the ratio of its distance to its length.
 Good binary codes are defined as binary codes with positive relative distance.
 To use the results from binary codes, we define a map $\beta$ from the binary symbols $0$ and $1$ to $2$ and $1$ respectively.
 It is then easy to see that given any binary code $C$, $\beta(C)$ is guaranteed to be a feasible subset of $T_n$, and hence we may use $\beta(C)$ to construct our quantum code.

-Our main theorem is: \begin{thm} Let $0<\tau\le 1/2$ be a real and positive constant.
+Our main theorem is: \begin{thm} Let $0<\tau\le 1/4$ be a real and positive constant.
 There exist quantum codes in $\ker(H_n)$ that encode one logical qubit and have the distance of $2 \tau n$ whenever

 Second, there are explicit quantum codes which encode one logical qubit with a distance of $2 \tau n$ whenever

 \end{thm} \begin{rem} We call the constructions given by optimizing \eqref{eq:gv-construct} and \eqref{eq:j-construct} as the Gilbert-Varshamov (GV)~\cite[Chpt.~1]{sloane} and Justesen construct~\cite[Chpt.~10,~Thm.~11]{sloane} respectively.
 The GV construct arises from choosing a random $C$, while the Justesen construct uses the classical Justesen code to define $C$. \end{rem} \begin{proof} To prove the first result, we use random coding arguments.
 Namely, we turn our attention to random binary codes.
 By the Gilbert-Varshamov bound~\cite[Chapter 1]{sloane}, we know that such binary codes are almost surely good binary codes.
 Moreover we know that for any positive integer $t$, there exists a classical binary code $C$ that corrects $2t+1$ errors where